souldern/souldern.github.io/chapel/next-chapter/index.md

 We would really value your input, ideas and thoughts on how the Chapel might be repurposed.

-You can email us via
+You can email us via:
 [ChapelProject@souldern.org](mailto:ChapelProject@souldern.org)

 Please contact any of the following to find out more: